 South Korea has strived to establish an anti-drone infrastructure to efficiently handle unexpected threats caused by drones.
 In December 2022, five North Korean drones flew into South's airspace but the South Korean military failed to identify the incursion.
 To prevent such drone invasions from taking place again, the South Korean military set up plans to establish a drone operations headquarters.

 The Turkish envoy said that defense would be a promising sector for collaboration projects between Turkish and South Korean companies.
 "Türkiye is one of the world's leading countries in drones," Tamer said.
 He explained that one of its drones called "Bayraktar TB2" was used for battles in various regions including Ukraine, Azerbaijan, Libya, and Syria.
 The medium-altitude long-endurance unmanned combat aerial vehicle is remotely controlled to provide air-to-ground attack missile support for ground troops.
-The drone capable of delivering laser-guided bombs is also used by the Japanese defense forces.
+The Japanese government has also considered the adoption of the drone capable of delivering laser-guided bombs.

 Tamer encouraged more businesses to make a foray into his nation, highlighting South Korean conglomerates' achievements in Türkiye such as Çanakkale 1915 bridge in Northwestern Türkiye.
 The bridge, opened in March 2022 after 48 months of construction, was built by a consortium that involved South Korea's SK E&C and Daelim and two Turkish partners -- Limak and Yapı Merkezi.
 The 3,563-meter-long bridge connects two towns -- Lapseki on the Asian side and Gelibolu on the European side -- over the Dardanelles Strait.